Vikrantthenge/vikrant-portfolio/README.md

 ---

-Welcome!
-This portfolio showcases my transition from airline operations to advanced analytics—featuring live apps, predictive models, and recruiter-ready dashboards built for clarity, automation, and impact.
+From flight ops to data ops—this portfolio showcases my transformation into a strategic data analyst, with live apps, predictive models, and dashboards built to impress recruiters and drive decisions.
 ---

 <p align="center">